mjclemente/algolia.cfc/README.md

 // search for a first name and company writeDump( var='#index.search( 'Constance Ziore' )#' );
 ```
-Note that all of the above examples can be handled directly with the Algolia client wrapper, using the same methods, by passing in the desired index as the first argument, for example: `algoliaClient.search( 'members', 'Constance' )`

 ### A Note About Working with Indices

 Most of the official Algolia clients follow an Object Oriented pattern, requiring an *Index* object to be initialized in order to read/write from that index.
-While this client does not require an *Index* object (so it doesn't need to be initialized), but it does support using one (so you don't need to provide the name of the index in every request).
+That is also the preferred approach for this client, but it is not required; index operations can also be performed directly by the Algolia client object.
 Consequently, there are two ways of invoking index-related methods, which generally use the following format:

 __via the main Algolia client__
 ```cfc